 This programme is designed for ambitious, committed writers who are developing their independent writing practice.
-Taught by published, working writers including acclaimed poets, novelists, journalists and screenwriters, this programme provides you with the opportunity to focus on your passion, whether that’s Fiction, Creative Nonfiction, Poetry or Fiction for Young Readers.
+Taught by published, working writers including acclaimed poets, novelists, journalists and screenwriters, this programme provides you with the opportunity to focus on your passion, whether that’s Fiction, Poetry or Fiction for Young Readers.

 Every module on this course has a strong focus on the writing industry, which means that it will prepare you for working in this competitive sector or for further academic study.
 Topics include the specifics of manuscript preparation; editing and redrafting; getting published and performance opportunities.
 Our strong links with the writing industry give you the chance to attend events and seminars with agents, editors and publishers from across the field of writing.
 These provide opportunities to network and get your work in front of the people who matter in the literary world.

 The department has thriving partnerships with Wimbledon Bookfest, Barnes Children’s Literature Festival, and local schools, giving you the chance to volunteer or undertake paid work experience during your time at Roehampton.
 Our in-house publishing imprint, Fincham Press, means you could see your work published or be involved in publishing other people’s work.